-- c.
-Security arrangements;

-- d.
-Agenda;

-- e.
-Parliamentary procedures; and

-- f.
-Retain records related to the public hearing (i.e., minutes and comments) for the period required for administrative records.

-- 4. For public hearings, the court should consider establishing protocols regarding attendance (e.g., first come, first seated) or registration prior to the hearing to address space limitations.
+4. For public hearings, the court should consider establishing protocols regarding attendance (e.g., first come, first seated) or registration before the hearing to address space limitations.

 6.5 Budget Implementation

 Budget implementation is a two-step process of establishing control over available resources and then executing operations consistent with the adopted budget plan.